ethnicrise/ethnicrise.github.io/_posts/2020-01-07-war-on-ethnic-studies.md

 obviously exemplary---represents some of the most transformative, epistemologically and theoretically challenging, critically and publicly engaged work to emerge from the academy in the last half century.
-In producing such field- and academy-altering work, *Ethnic Studies represents the elite research university's (e.g. Harvard et. al.'s) antithesis.*
+In producing such field---and academy---altering work, Ethnic Studies represents the elite research university's (e.g. Harvard et. al.'s) antithesis.

 It is worth recalling, over and again, that the modern university is a foundationally colonial, plantation chattel enterprise.
 A vibrant,